Manali Through Local Eyes: A Conversation with Tenzin, Mountain Guide and Cafe Owner

 What draws people to Manali over other Himachal towns?

-"Manali is the gateway.
-To Ladakh, to Spiti, to Rohtang, to the really high Himalayas. is a hill station — nice views, colonial buildings.
+Manali is the gateway — to Ladakh, to Spiti, to Rohtang, to the really high Himalayas. is a hill station, all colonial buildings and easy views.
 Dharamsala is spiritual.
 Manali is where the adventure starts.

 What's changed in 15 years?

-"Everything and nothing.
-The Atal Tunnel opened in 2020 and changed the game — suddenly Lahaul-Spiti is accessible year-round.
+Everything and nothing.
+The Atal Tunnel opened in 2020 and changed the game — Lahaul-Spiti suddenly accessible year-round.
 Traffic increased.
 Hotels multiplied.
 Mall Road got more commercial.

 Best time to visit?

-"Depends what you want.
-May-June is peak — Rohtang is open, Solang is busy, weather is perfect (10-25°C).
-But it's also the most crowded and expensive.
+Depends what you want.
+May-June is peak — Rohtang is open, Solang is busy, the weather is perfect (10-25°C).
+It's also the most crowded and expensive.

-My favorite is September-October.
+Tenzin's favorite is September-October.
 Monsoon just ended, everything is impossibly green, the Beas is running strong for rafting (INR 1,000-1,500), and the crowds have thinned.
 Room rates drop 30-40%.

 Avoid July-August.
-Monsoon brings landslides, road closures, and the winding mountain roads become genuinely dangerous."
+Monsoon brings landslides, road closures, and the winding mountain roads become genuinely dangerous.

 Where do you eat?

-"Not at the tourist places, honestly.
-The best food in Manali is at three places most visitors don't know:
+Not at the tourist places, honestly.
+The best food in Manali hides at three spots most visitors never find:

 Most overrated thing in Manali?

-"The Mall Road evening walk.
+The Mall Road evening walk.
 Everyone says 'walk the Mall Road.'
-It's a traffic-clogged commercial street with chain stores and overpriced restaurants.
+It's a traffic-clogged commercial street of chain stores and overpriced restaurants.
 Walk along the Beas River instead.
-Or walk through Old Manali's village lanes — apple orchards, stone houses, actual mountain scenery.
+Or wander through Old Manali's village lanes — apple orchards, stone houses, actual mountain scenery.

 Most underrated?

-"The Atal Tunnel day trip.
-People drive through the tunnel, take a selfie, and drive back.
+The Atal Tunnel day trip.
+Most people drive through the tunnel, take a selfie, and drive back.
 Wrong approach.
-Go through the tunnel and drive to Sissu village — 30 minutes past the tunnel exit.
-There's a waterfall, a Tibetan monastery, and the Lahaul landscape is like Mars.
-Completely different from the Kullu Valley.
-Lunch at a dhaba in Sissu.
-Drive back through the tunnel.
+Go through the tunnel and on to Sissu village — 30 minutes past the tunnel exit.
+There's a waterfall, a Tibetan monastery, and a Lahaul landscape like Mars, completely different from the Kullu Valley.
+Lunch at a dhaba in Sissu, then drive back through the tunnel.
 That's a proper day trip.

 Also, Vashisht hot springs.
 Free, ancient, and the temple above the springs is beautiful.
 Most tourists skip it because it's not 'exciting.'
-But soaking in natural sulfur water at 2,000 meters after a trek — that's the reward."
+But soaking in natural sulfur water at 2,000 meters after a trek — that's the reward.

 Safety concerns?

-"Roads.
+Roads.
 The number one risk in Manali is road accidents.
 Mountain roads are narrow, winding, and often damaged.
 Don't hire unlicensed drivers.
 Don't let your taxi driver race.
-And if it's raining hard — stay put.
-The road to Rohtang in rain is genuinely dangerous.
+And if it's raining hard, stay put — the road to Rohtang in rain is genuinely dangerous.

 If someone had 5 days, what's the plan?

-"Day one: Arrive, settle into Old Manali, afternoon at Hadimba Temple (free, the 1553 cedar forest temple), evening walk along the Manalsu stream.
+Day one: Arrive, settle into Old Manali, spend the afternoon at Hadimba Temple (free, the 1553 cedar forest temple), then walk along the Manalsu stream at dusk.

 Day two: Solang Valley — paragliding (INR 1,500-3,000), zorbing, cable car.
 Go on a weekday.
 Back by 4 PM.

 Day four: Morning trek to Jogini Falls from Vashisht (3 km up, moderate).
-Afternoon soak at Vashisht hot springs.
+Afternoon soak at the Vashisht hot springs.
 Evening at a live music cafe.

 Day five: River rafting on the Beas (INR 1,000-1,500, seasonal May-Jun and Sep-Oct).
 Afternoon free.
-Last sunset from Old Manali."
+Last sunset from Old Manali.

 Final thought?